ZodX/food_ordering_app/README.md

 # food_ordering_app

-This is my diploma project at the University of Debrecen - Computer Science (2021)
+This is my diploma project at University of Debrecen - Computer Science (2021)

 ### About the app